PierreVon/AllTaylorSwift-sLyrics/README.md

 I've seen the robot.txt protocal of this website, it allows this attempt.

-So, I use python to scrap all Taylor Swift's lyrices from this website.
+So, I used python to scrap all Taylor Swift's lyrices from this website. :)